RapAdix/syosetu_chrome_plugin/README.md

 ## How to Use

+1. In the unpacked files rename secrets.sample.js to secrets.js
+2. If you want to use the grammar feature please provide there your OpenAI API key.
-1. Install or load the extension in Chrome (unpacked or via the Web Store)
+3. Load the extension in Chrome.
+4. Customize side panel size and jisho/grammar responses size in extension popup-settings.
-2. Visit [https://syosetu.com](https://syosetu.com) and select any Japanese word or phrase
+5. Visit [https://syosetu.com](https://syosetu.com) and select any Japanese word or phrase
-3. The side panel will appear with dictionary results under the “Jisho” tab
+6. The side panel will appear with dictionary results under the “Jisho” tab
-4. Switch to the “Grammar” tab to get grammar explanations or ask ChatGPT about the word or full sentence
+7. Switch to the “Grammar” tab to ask ChatGPT about the word or full sentence
-5. Use the buttons to send new queries if needed — results will be cached for faster access later
+8. Use the buttons to send new queries if needed — results will be cached for access later

 ---